JosephSBoyle/BloomFilter/README.md

 ## Notes
-One of the great properties of bloom filters is that you can test for membership within a potentially huge set without storing the set in memory.
-This CLI application doesn't demonstrate that particularly well as adding large numbers of words to the filter is impractical since they must all be typed.
+One of the great properties of bloom filters is that you can test for membership within a potentially huge set without storing the entire set.
+This CLI application doesn't demonstrate this particularly well as adding large numbers of words to the filter is impractical since they must all be typed.

 ## Contributing
 If anybody would like to contribute a PR to improve the project they are welcome to.
 In particular, I think a method that reads a `.txt` or `.csv` file of words to add to the filter would be a useful addition.